kreteshq/kretes/README.md

 by using [a single programming language - JavaScript - across the board](https://cdb.reacttraining.com/universal-javascript-4761051b7ae9).

-The framework draws inspiration from Rails while trying to be less *magical*, if any at all.
+The project draws inspiration from Rails while trying to be less *magical*, if any at all.
 In Huncwot, you write your applications using [TypeScript](https://www.typescriptlang.org/).
 It also comes with a convenient command toolkit (CLI) which wraps over `npm scripts`